astronomer/astro-docs/enterprise/v0.12/03_install/03_azure/01_install-azure-standard.md

 * `baseDomain: astro.mydomain.com`
 * `tlsSecret: astronomer-tls`
 * `loadBalancerIP: <my-static-ip>`
-* SMTP credentails as a houston config
+* SMTP credentials as a houston config

 Here is an example of what your `config.yaml` might look like:
 ```